IoCHowTo/IoCTasks/README.md

 # IoCTasks

+## Intro

+This solution contains a set of projects which should help you understand to following topics:

+* IoC/DI (Inversion Of Control/Dependency Injection principles).
+* IoC containers.
+* Microsoft Unity IoC container.
+* It also touches on highly related topic which is Unit testing.

 ## Motivation

-* This is intended to be 'hands-on experience' course on the topic of Inversion of Control/Depedency Injection.
+* Provide 'hands-on experience' course on the topics above in form of small coding tasks.
-* Provide help to guys on the team to understand the topic.
+* Help to guys on the team to understand the topic.
-* Provide a set of tasks which will allow to understand the basics, such as:
-  * Inversion Of Control principle
-  * Microsoft Unity IoC Container
-  * Differences between polymorphism and dependency injection
-* Sample solutions for all tasks are provided separately for your reference
+* Deliver sample solutions for all tasks which can serve as a reference with intent:
   * At first try to resolve tasks on your own.
   * If you will get stuck feel free use appropriate sample solution to unblock yourself.
   * After you solved it on your own, look at the sample solution to make sure we understand it in the same way.